cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>...This could be achieved by cutting text into words, scrambling the words in a hat, and then drawing out a succession of words.
 He (Shannon) calls this a first-order word approximation...
-        <p> "First-order word approximation.
+        <p> "5.
+First-order word approximation.
 Here words are chosen independently but with appropriate frequencies:</p>
         <p>REPRESENTING AND SPEEDILY IS AN GOOD APT OR COME CAN DIFFERENT NATURAL HERE HE THE A IN CAME THE TO OF TO EXPERT GRAY COME TO FURNISHES THE LINE MESSAGE HAD BE THESE</p>
         "
     </p>